StefanLambic/StefanLambic/README.md

 - 🌱 Currently focused on learning AWS technology and Java!
 - 😄 I’m looking to expand my knowledge and improve my developing skills!
 - 🥅 2025 Goals: Contribute more to Open Source projects, be productive and learn new things!
-- 🧩 Fun Fact: I love clean code, dark mode, and late-night debugging sessions fueled by espresso ☕.
+- 🧩 Fun Fact: I love clean code, dark mode, and late-night debugging sessions fueled by espresso.
 - 🤙 If you want to collaborate with me, or want to network, feel free to reach out to me!
 - 📫 How to reach me: www.linkedin.com/in/stefan-lambic
 <br/>